Lotame/DataStream_Cookbook/Recipes/Load_Files_Into_Athena/README.md

 # Recipe Athena
 #### ...After I have the csv file for behavior mapping and data stream CSV file...

+#### ~15 minutes and a few ingredients...
-This recipe assumes I have some LDX (3rd-party) DataStream data downloaded and converted into csv files, as well as the accompanying LDX behavior mapping file downloaded and converted to a csv.
+1. Lotame Data Stream files: downloaded, uncompressed, and converted into csv format
+2. Lotame Data Stream LDX behavior mapping file downloaded and converted to csv format
+2. Access to the Amazon AWS CLI and Amazon Athena
+4. A burning desire for deeper analytical understandings of your data

+#### ...will yield...
-In this Recipe, we will use AWS Athena to read this data, and do some really basic data analysis.
+* A better understanding of how to use AWS Athena to read this data, and do some really basic data analysis.

 ## Step 1: Copy DataStream data to an S3 bucket